 If you want to compare these weather conditions to what San Diego is like the rest of the year, you can find that all in one place in the guide to typical San Diego weather.

-Use the averages when doing your long-range planning, but check the San Diego weather forecast before you leave home.
+Use the averages when doing your long-range planning, but California weather can be fickle.
+Check the San Diego weather forecast before you leave home.

 What to Pack

 - See the Wildflowers: You'll have to drive about two hours from San Diego to Anza Borrego Desert State Park, but the spectacular sight of wildflowers blooming in the desert can be well worth it.
+Mother Nature is in charge of the annual blooms, which are better in some years than others.
 Check the current status before you go.

 - All you have to do is sign up for a free account with Goldstar to get access to discounted tickets for performances.
 Goldstar can also help you save money on some San Diego attractions.
 Even better, it's just as useful when you're at home as it is when you're visiting San Diego.